top5 to see

 Our review (aW*****)

-other good options: So many other good options, but Uchi or Uchiko (sushi), Aviary Wine & Kitchen (wine, tapas, laid back and friendly), Boiler Nine (great food at a stunning location), a personal fave Dai Due (local and meaty), Juniper, Ramen Tatsu-Ya or Kemuri Tatsu-Ya, Lenoir, Olamaie, Foreign & Domestic, and Odd Duck are all good choices.
+other good options: So many other good options, but Pitchfork Pretty comes in a close second to Barley Swine, Uchi or Uchiko (sushi), Aviary Wine & Kitchen (wine, tapas, laid back, and friendly), Olamaie (upscale southern), a personal fave Dai Due (local and meaty), Juniper, Ramen Tatsu-Ya or Kemuri Tatsu-Ya, Lenoir, Foreign & Domestic, and Odd Duck are all good choices.

 barbecue: franklin barbecue